Characterization and enumeration of 3-regular permutation graphs: Characterization of 3 -regular permutation graphs

 If we assume instead that $u$ and $v$ are adjacent in $G_\pi$, then we apply a similar transformation, ultimately placing $u+1$ to the left of $u$ instead of the right.
 This results in $u$ and $u+1$ being part of a contiguous, consecutive decreasing subsequence, instead of increasing. \end{proof}

 \begin{lemma} If $G^*$ is a graph with maximum degree $d$, and if $G$ is a graph of minimum order such that $G^*$ is a blow-up of $G$, then $G$ has no degree $d$ twins. \end{lemma}

 \begin{proof} Observe that by our construction of blow-ups given in Lemma~\ref{complemma}, if $G^*$ is a blow-up of $G$, than any realizer of $G$ can be used to obtain a realizer for $G^*$ by blow-up.
 Let $u$ and $v$ be degree $d$ twins of $G$.
 By Lemma~\ref{twins}, $G$ has a realizer $\pi$ where $u$ and $v$ are adjacent and consecutive.
 Let $\{u_1, u_2, \ldots, u_j\}$ and $\{v_1, v_2, \ldots, v_k\}$ be the entries of a realizer $\pi^*$ for $G^*$ obtained by blowing up $u$ and $v$, respectively.
 Then $u$ must be blown up into $I_j$ and $v$ must be blown up into $I_k$, because if they were blown up into $K_j$ or $K_k$ for $k \geq 2$, then we would have vertices with degree exceeding $d$.
 Moreover, unless $j = k = 1$, the vertices $u$ and $v$ must be nonadjacent.
-In the case that $j = k = 1$, $u_1$ and $v_1$ are twins in $G^*$, and they are adjacent and consecutive in $\pi^*$, which means that there is a graph such that $\{u, v\}$ is blown up from a single vertex.
-In the remaining cases, $\{u_1, u_2, \ldots, u_j, v_1, v_2, \ldots, v_k\}$ is part of a twin class of $G^*$, and part of a contiguous, consecutive increasing sequence of $\pi^*$, so they can also be blown up from a single vertex.
+In the case that $j = k = 1$, $u_1$ and $v_1$ are twins in $G^*$, and they are contiguous and consecutive in $\pi^*$, which means that there is a graph such that $\{u, v\}$ is blown up from a single vertex.
+If $j$ and $k$ are not both $1$ then, $u_1, u_2, \ldots, u_j, v_1, v_2, \ldots, v_k$ are all twins in $G^*$.
+Therefore, they are part of a contiguous, consecutive increasing sequence of $\pi^*$, so they can also be blown up from a single vertex.
 This contradicts the assumption that $G$ has minimum order. \end{proof}